google/pienoon/docs/src/programmers_guide/building_android.md

 # Version Requirements

-Following are the minimum required versions for the tools and libraries you need for building [Pie Noon][] for Android:
+Following are the minimum tested versions for the tools and libraries you need for building [Pie Noon][] for Android:

 -   [Android SDK][]:  Android 5.0 (API Level 21)
 -   [ADT][]: 20140702
--   [Android NDK][]: android-ndk-r10c
+-   [Android NDK][]: android-ndk-r10e
 -   NDK plugn for Eclipse: Bundled with ADT
 -   [Google Play Games C++ SDK][]: 1.4 or above
 -   [cmake][]: 2.8.12 or newer